Settlement for Teen’s Death in Hit and Run Approaches New York State Record

 This settlement comes three weeks into testimony in the civil liability trial for Rice’s wrongful death on July 8, 2011.
 Rice was riding her long board skateboard along the side of the highway late at night and was struck by Corasanti, who was on his way home from a charity golf tournament.
 Corasanti was indicted for manslaughter in September of 2011, a charge to which he pleaded “not guilty.”
 Corasanti maintained at trial that he was not intoxicated and was unaware that he had hit anyone.
 After a 16-day criminal trial, Corasanti was convicted in May 2012 of misdemeanor DWI (driving while intoxicated) and sentenced to one year in jail.
 He served 239 days of that sentence.
 Corasanti will continue to practice medicine as a gastroenterologist.

 While it may feel as though justice has been denied when a drunk driver escapes severe criminal punishment, don’t forget that civil remedies exist to provide some measure of compensation to accident victims and their families.
 Seek out seasoned legal assistance to ensure that you’ve explored all avenues of compensation, so that you’re not left to drown in medical bills and other expenses without help.
 If you’ve been hurt by a drunk, reckless, or negligent driver, contact Hudson Valley personal injury attorneys at Basch & Keegan.
-Experienced Kingston-based attorneys at Basch & Keegan, serving Ulster, Orange, and Dutchess County residents, can help you recover for your car accident and drunk driving injuries.
+Experienced Kingston-based attorneys at Basch & Keegan, serving Ulster, Orange, and Dutchess County residents, can help you recover for your hit and run, car accident, and drunk driving injuries.
 Call (845) 338-8884 for a free consultation.